diegohce/hugo-site/content/posts/why-loving-tereshkova.md

 It seems that [Valentina Vladimirovna Tereshkova](https://en.wikipedia.org/wiki/Valentina_Tereshkova), from Russia, was the first cosmonaut woman to flight into space.
 This was 1963!

-I think that, for a technology related blog, this is a very proper name, at last while hosted in this subdomain :-)
+I think that, for a technology related blog, this is a very proper name, at least while hosted in this subdomain :-)